 Israel has come a long way since the 1980s, when laws regarding homosexual activity were removed from the books.
 A decision by the government to award pensions of deceased military officers to their surviving partners, regardless of sex or of marital status, was a landmark in changing attitudes.
-However, an open gay scene has only really emerged in trendy Tel Aviv, which Out has called the "most gay-friendly city in the Middle East" (this may seem faint praise, but Tel Aviv is mellow by most world standards).
+The LGBTQ scene is especially robust in Tel Aviv, which Out magazine once dubbed the "most gay-friendly city in the Middle East" (this may seem faint praise, but Tel Aviv is mellow by most world standards).
 A score of bars, cafes, and clubs offer a constantly changing calendar of theme nights and parties.
-For the past several years, Tel Aviv, as well as more conservative, traditional Jerusalem, has hosted official gay pride parades.
-The Jerusalem parades, however, have been marked by violence and (in a rare display of unity) condemnation by leading Muslim, Christian, and Jewish religious authorities.
+Tel Aviv and the more conservative Jerusalem both host official gay pride parades.
 Eilat, somewhat like Tel Aviv, has developed a general attitude of tolerance; mild-mannered Haifa stands somewhere between Tel Aviv and Jerusalem.

 Note that in the Palestinian/Arabic communities throughout Israel, and in East Jerusalem, the West Bank, Jordan, and Egypt, any kind of openly gay or lesbian behavior is completely forbidden both by custom and by law.
 Extreme caution and the lowest possible profile are advised.
 Similar discretion must be observed in the Jewish ultrareligious and Hassidic neighborhoods of Jerusalem north of Jaffa Road (such as Mea Shearim); in the Old City of Jerusalem; in Safed, which has a largely religious population; and in small, less-touristed Israeli towns where the character of the population may not be clear.